RobRendell/gTove/README.md

 * Make Google Drive API calls automatically retry with exponential backoff if they get back a 403 error due to exceeding Drive's rate limits.
 Doesn't apply to mass-uploading though.
 * Fix annoying jump when snapping large minis to grid.
+* Preview a 3D mini in the mini editor, and allow the user to define the standee outline/crop area.

 ## Plans/TODO